 He still hangs around room 401, the Nanny’s old break-room.
 He has stolen guests’ jewelry, though is usually found later.
 He also likes to stay in the closet.
 When unsuspecting females enter it, he has been known to breathe down their necks, touch their shoulders and waists, etc.

 Not only are there many personal experiences reported, but hard evidence backing up these hauntings/supervisions has been gathered.
 Such groups as GHOST HUNTERS have experienced and recorded paranormal activity.

 Estes Park, Colorado 80517

 The stately, magnificent Stanley Hotel can be found on the hill just above the town of Estes Park.
-Its prime location has a lovely view of the lake and of the mountains.
-It is only 6 miles from Rocky Mountain National Park, and an hour’s drive from Denver.
+Its prime location has a lovely view of the lake and mountains.
+It is only six miles from Rocky Mountain National Park, and an hour’s drive from Denver.

 - HAUNTED PLACES: The National Directory

 - The Stanley Hotel Ghost Tour

 Our Haunted Paranormal Stories are Written by Julie Carr